ufidon/its330/labs/lab01/README.md

 sudo apt install apt-transport-https dirmngr sudo apt-get install openjdk-11-jdk mono-mcs
 ```
-4. (60%) Download and compile the source code files in c and c# programs, fix the compilation errors and run them to get the results
+2. (60%) Download and compile the source code files in c and c# programs, fix the compilation errors and run them to get the results
-   1. (30%, each file 5%) On the Windows server VM or Windows host, compile and run the following: win32-pipe-child.c, DateClient.java and all C# files
+   1. (each file 10%) On the Windows server VM or Windows host, compile and run the following: win32-pipe-child.c, all C# files and DateClient.java(Optional)
-   2. (30%, each file 5%) On the Ubuntu Linux VM, compile and run the following: shm-posix-consumer.c, DateClient.java and all C# files
+   2. (Optional) On the Ubuntu Linux VM, compile and run the following: shm-posix-consumer.c, DateClient.java and all C# files

 ## References